 The cultures were grown in an automatic microplate reader (Tecan infinite F200 Pro), shaking at 886.9 RPM, until they reached stationary phase.
 OD595 readings were taken every 15 minutes with continuous shaking between readings.

 Samples were collected from the incubated microplate at the beginning of the experiment and once an hour for 6-8 hours: 1-10 µL were removed from 4 wells (different wells for each sample), and diluted into cold PBS buffer (DPBS with calcium and magnesium; Biological Industries, 02-020-1).
-These samples were analyzed with a fluorescent cell sorter (Miltenyi Biotec MACSQuant VYB) with GFP detected using the 488nm/520(50)nm FITC laser and RFP detected with the 561nm/615(20)nm dsRed laser.
+These samples were analyzed with a fluorescent cell sorter (Miltenyi Biotec MACSQuant VYB).
+GFP was detected using a 488nm/520(50)nm FITC laser.
+RFP was detected with a 561nm/615(20)nm dsRed laser.
 Samples were diluted further to eliminate "double" event (events detected as both "green" and "red" due to high cell density) and noise in the cell sorter8.

+Data analysis.
 Fluorescent cell sorter output data was analyzed using R18 with the flowPeaks package that implements an unsupervised flow cytometry clustering algorithm19.

-Data analysis.

 Growth curve data were analyzed using Curveball, a new open-source software written in Python14 that implements the approach presented in this manuscript.
 The software includes both a programmatic interface (API) and a command line interface (CLI), and therefore does not require programming skills.
 The source code makes use of several Python packages: NumPy20, SciPy21, Matplotlib22, Pandas23, Seaborn24, LMFIT25, Scikit-learn26, and SymPy27.

 Model fitting.
-To fit the growth and competition models to the growth curve data we use the leastsq non-linear curve fitting procedure21,25.
-We then calculate the Bayesian Information Criteria (BIC) of several nested models, defined by fixing some of the parameters (see Supporting text 1, Figure S2, and Table S1).
+To fit models to data we used the least-squares non-linear curve fitting procedure21,25.
+We then calculate the Bayesian Information Criteria (BIC) of several nested models, defined by fixing some of the parameters (see Supporting Text 1, Figure S2, and Table S1).
 BIC is given by: